Skip to Main Content

 Johnson examines unexpected connections between seemingly unrelated fields: how the invention of air-conditioning enabled the largest migration of human beings in the history of the species--to cities such as Dubai or Phoenix, which would otherwise be virtually uninhabitab≤ how pendulum clocks helped trigger the industrial revolution; and how clean water made it possible to manufacture computer chips.
 A a new look at the power and legacy of great ideas.
-AVAILABLE: Kitsap Regional Library
+AVAILABLE: WSA Library and Kitsap Regional Library

 Slime: How Algae Created Us, Plague Us, and Just Might Save Us, by Ruth Kassinger